+Operational Uptime Rate - 98% or higher Cumulative uptime

+Support Percentage of time per month divided by

+that the application is the total time per

+available to users in month that FALCON

+fully-functioning is scheduled

+mode 2 available.

+Configuration All SCR level changes 100% No changes will be

+Management will be made to the baseline

+tracked without an associated

+ü SCR.

+Training Training and Training 100% on time Delivery date versus

+Material Delivery scheduled delivery

+date.

-Configuration Management All SCR level changes will be tracked 100% No changes will be made to the baseline without an associated SCR.
-Training Training and Training Material Delivery 100% on time Delivery date versus scheduled delivery date.
-Transition Out Transition Out Plan 90 calendar days prior to end of POP Delivery date
+Transition Out Transition Out Plan 90 calendar days Delivery date

+prior to end of POP Conces